 - Long-Term: Ten years or more.
 Funding your retirement.

 The rule of thumb is that the shorter your time horizon, the safer the investment should be.
 An online savings account is an example of a safe short-term investment.

 Online because they typically pay a slightly higher interest rate than do brick-and-mortar banks.

 An example of a good medium-term investment might be a bond index fund or an all-in-one mutual fund, an example of which is a 529 Plan, perfect for parents saving for a child’s education.

-The reason investing in the stock market is considered a risky investment in comparison to other kinds of investments is because of the ups and downs the market experiences.
+Investing in the stock market is considered risky compared to other kinds of investments because of the ups and downs the market experiences.